mhaneman/personal_blog_site/content/posts/trapped-knight.md

 ## Generating the Spiral

-To Generate the spiral, we will keep track of a 2d vector that rotates 90 degrees after it has moved m squares.
+To Generate the spiral, we will keep track of a 2d vector that rotates 90 degrees after it has moved m (the length of the side of the spiral) squares.
 The number of squares the vector will move will be m+1 after 2 rotations.
-Technically, we could need an infinite number of values squares to run this simulation.
+Technically, the logic to generate the spiral would need to run indefinatly to garentee sufficiency for the simulation.
 But, we will artifically cap the size of the sprial at `spiral_size`.
+If the simulation runs out of squares, the simulation will need to run again with a higher cap size.

+Clearly, artifically capping the spiral size is not ideal.
+What if the simulation has a large number of steps and needs to run for a long time?
+Can't we have an algorithm to determine the number of squares needed?
+This in itself is an interesting statistical problem.
+What area of valued squares are needed to garentee the knight is able to move n times?
+However in practice, the path of the knight tends to tighly wrap around the origin, making this problem unlikely and therefore ignored.

 ```python
 def gen_spiral(self, spiral_size, negate_primes):
         square_length = 1